groundlight/stream/README.md

     -t api_29imEXAMPLE \
     -d det_2MiD5Elu8bza7sil9l7KPpr694a \
     -s "${YOUTUBE_URL}" \
+    -k \
-    -f 1
+    -f 5
 ```

 Replace `YOUTUBE_URL` with the url of the YouTube video you are interested in.
+The `-k` parameter is used to keep the connection open for low-latency frame grabbing.
+This uses more CPU and network bandwidth but can provide faster frame rates.

 ### Connecting an RTSP Stream